TheIoTLearningInitiative/Zephyr/documentation/Introduction.md

 > > This section contains the API documentation automatically extracted from the code.
 To ease navigation, we have split the APis in nanokernel APIs and microkernel APIs.

 > Collaboration Guidelines
+> > Thank you for your interest in collaborating with the Zephyr Project.
+These guidelines provide the best ways to collaborate with the team: Contributing Code, Communication Tools and Documentation Style Guide

 - Reference Guides
   - Configuration Options Reference Guide
 - Supported Boards